I3EM/QEM2022-Advanced-Scripting-Practical/src/4-removing-polynomials/part_2.md

     class mtf,tag,pspec,gspec,maxs,rand,mean,rand_vec done
 ```

-Now that the transfert function was undone, let's go to the next step:
+Now that the transfer function was undone, let's go to the next step:
 removing the polynomial background.
 This was written as:

 ```java